|

 Jean-Marie Luginbuhl

-North Carolina State Univ
+North Carolina State Univ, NC

 James E. Miller

-Louisiana State Univ
+Louisiana State Univ, LA

 Byeng R. Min